Where Everything Fights Everything

 Procrastination evolves autonomously with each new technology, requiring no external creative input.

-Daily utility procrastination Wins
+Daily utility Procrastination Wins

 Procrastination